Wilhelm Moritz: Career

+World War II

+World War II in Europe began on Friday 1 September 1939 when German forces invaded Poland.
+During this campaign, Moritz flew missions on the Messerschmitt Bf 110 heavy fighter with II.
+Gruppe (2nd group) of Zerstörergeschwader 1 (ZG 1—1st Destroyer Wing).
+The Gruppe was under command of Major Hellmuth Reichardt and based at an airfield at Frankfurt (Oder).
+On the first day of the invasion, II.
+Gruppe escorted bombers from II.
+Gruppe of Kampfgeschwader 26 (KG 26—26th Bomber Wing) in their attack on the Polish airfields near Poznań.

 In mid-1940, Moritz was posted to the II.
-Gruppe (2nd group) of Jagdgeschwader 77 (JG 77—77th Fighter Wing) which at the time was based in Norway and commanded by Hauptmann Karl Hentschel.
+Gruppe of Jagdgeschwader 77 (JG 77—77th Fighter Wing) which at the time was based in Norway and commanded by Hauptmann Karl Hentschel.
 There, he was assigned to the 4.
 Staffel (4th squadron) headed by Hauptmann Helmut Henz which was based at Trondheim-Værnes.
 Moritz claimed his first aerial victory on 6 July 1940 when he shot down a Royal Air Force (RAF) Bristol Blenheim bomber west of Stavanger He shot down another RAF Blenheim bomber on 19 August followed by a Bristol Beaufort torpedo bomber on 26 October.
 In November 1940, Moritz succeeded Hauptmann Theodor Cammann as Staffelkapitän (squadron leader) of 6.
 Staffel of JG 77.
 On 10 November, II.
 Gruppe was withdrawn from Norway and began relocation to France.
 In France, the Gruppe was based at Brest-Süd Airfield, also known as Brest Guipavas Airfield, where they patrolled the French Atlantic coast.
 In January 1941, Moritz was posted to the Jagdfliegerschule 4, the fighter pilot school at Fürth Airfield.

 In March 1942, IV.
 Gruppe of Jagdgeschwader 1 (JG 1–1st Fighter Wing) was re-designated and became the III.
 Gruppe of Jagdgeschwader 5 (JG 5—5th Fighter Wing).
 In consequence, Hauptmann Fritz Losigkeit was charged with the creation of a new IV.
 Gruppe which was initially based at Werneuchen near Berlin.
 Oberleutnant Friedrich Eberle headed 10.
 Staffel which had already served as 3.
 Staffel of Jagdgruppe Losigkeit.
 The Einsatzstaffel of Jagdfliegerschule 4 under Moritz formed 11.
 Staffel on 3 April.
 Oberleutnant Franz Eisenach initially led 12.
 Staffel created from some pilots of the former IV.
 Gruppe.
 Command of 12.
 Staffel then passed on to Oberleutnant Heinz Stöcker.
 On 10 September, Moritz was transferred to the Gruppenstab (headquarters unit) of IV.
 Gruppe of Jagdgeschwader 51 "Mölders" (JG 51—51st Fighter Wing).
 He was replaced by Oberleutnant Rainer Framm as commander of 11.
 Staffel of JG 1.